Chen's theorem: History

 Chen's theorem represents the strengthening of a previous result due to Alfréd Rényi, who in 1947 had shown there exists a finite K such that any even number can be written as the sum of a prime number and the product of at most K primes.

 Variations

 Chen's 1973 paper stated two results with nearly identical proofs.
 His Theorem I, on the Goldbach conjecture, was stated above.
 His Theorem II is a result on the twin prime conjecture.
 It states that if h is a positive even integer, there are infinitely many primes p such that p + h is either prime or the product of two primes.

 Ying Chun Cai proved the following in 2002:

-Tomohiro Yamada claimed a proof of the following explicit version of Chen's theorem in 2015: